 Covers up to 2 photographers from the same company and 1-2 subjects in photos, for a group of up to 4 people total (additional fees may apply) for 1 hour.
 Groups larger than 4 people including the photographer(s) must request permission through the Museum’s facility rental department one month in advance; additional fees will apply.
 Examples include engagement photoshoots, first-look wedding photoshoots, etc. All shoots must adhere to the following guidelines:

 - Photography pass applicants must review our complete terms and conditions for photography and video shoots.
 Payment of fees is due with pass application.

 - Photography must not be disruptive to other visitors or block doors or walkways.

 - Photography passes will be issued during the Clyfford Still Museum’s regular public operating hours Tuesday through Sunday.
 No passes will be issued on Mondays.
 For photography or video shoots that must take place outside of the Museum’s regular public operating hours, additional requirements and fees apply.

 - All approved photographers with passes who utilize professional photographic equipment including tripods must be accompanied at all times by a member of the Museum’s staff and these shoots will be approved on a case-by-case basis and must be requested in advance.
 Changes of clothes are considered additional equipment.

 - Completed application and payment must be received by the Museum at least two weeks in advance of the intended date(s) of photography.

 Commercial Professional Photography Pass

-Commercial photoshoots are approved on a case-by-case basis.
-The cost for commercial photoshoots is $1,500/hour with a 4-hour minimum, plus additional artwork licensing fees (varies).
-Photoshoots lasting longer than 4 hours may be subject to additional fees.
+Commercial photography and videography requests will be taken on a case-by-case basis and fees associated with commercial shoots will vary.
 Exclusive use of the Museum is only available on Mondays, when the Museum is closed to the public.
 Non-exclusive use of the Museum is available for commercial shoots Tuesday-Sunday, but photoshoots must not be disruptive to other visitors or block doors or walkways.
 For more information about a commercial photography pass, please contact firstname.lastname@example.org.